 Located in the White Mountains National Recreational Area in Fairbanks, Alaska, Nome Creek Valley boasts 250 miles of groomed skijoring trails.

-No matter where you are, you can always find a skijoring terrain in winters near you or travel to one with your canine buddy.
+No matter where you are, you can always find a skijoring terrain near you in winter or travel to one with your canine buddy.
 Before heading out to a proper skijoring trail, it is better to train your dog so you do not have communication issues with your dog.
 In skijoring trails, your dog will also come across other skijoring dogs and people, so it is important that your dog does not get distracted on trails.

 Whatever ski area you plan to head to, check the dog policies from their website.
 It goes without saying, but make sure you act as a responsible dog owner when you are out with your dog.